erictsai6/nginx-cookie-stick/README.md

 POC to test cookie stickiness on nginx 1.7+ and real time nginx reload

 ## How to use
-This is assuming you are running on a Mac machine with homebrew already installed
-- brew update
-- brew install nginx
+This only runs on linux machines because it requires NGINX+ which is the commercial version of nginx.
+If you want to play around with it I suggest that you do the 30 day free trial for now but it will require a phone call from a sales person so be warned if you do not want to deal with human interaction.
+- install nginx+ - the instructions they provide should suffice
-- nginx -h
+- sudo ./startup.sh
-  - verify nginx 1.7 or greater is installed
-- nginx -c `pwd`/conf/ninjutsu.conf -p "`pwd`"
 - virtualenv venv
 - source venv/bin/activate
 - pip install -r requirements.txt
-- python servers.py -n 3
+- python servers.py

 ## Killing nginx processes quickly